 The renewed attempts to destabilise the situation in Abkhazia against the background of the unquiet life in South Ossetia and Georgia’s territory adjacent to it, need consideration and assessment of these new threats to the security of South Caucasian states recognised by Russia and to Russia itself as a guarantor of their statehood and the right of self-determination.

-On October 15, 2008 a group of unidentified persons opened fire in the village of Bargyab, Abkhazia’s Gala district, heavily wounding Beslan Chkonia, the chief of the local police department.
+On October 15, 2008, a group of unidentified persons opened fire in the village of Bargyab, Abkhazia’s Gal district, heavily wounding Beslan Chkonia, the chief of the local police department.

-Virtually immediately after “the little war” Tbilisi made an official statement to the effect that it wanted to engage Ukrainian “blue helmets” in the peace keeping operation in Abkhazia.
-In June of 1998 Eduard Shevardadze and Ukrainian president Leonid Kuchma negotiated the issue in Yalta.
-Kuchma was prepared to send Ukrainian peace keepers into the conflict zone, stipulating Ukrainian participation in the operation by serious terms (the UN support of the operation).
+Virtually immediately after “the little war” Tbilisi made an official statement to the effect that it wanted to engage Ukrainian “blue helmets” in the peacekeeping operation in Abkhazia.
+In June of 1998, Eduard Shevardnadze and Ukrainian president Leonid Kuchma negotiated the issue in Yalta.
+Kuchma was prepared to send Ukrainian peacekeepers into the conflict zone, stipulating Ukrainian participation in the operation by serious terms (the UN support of the operation).
 And it was exactly the summer of 1998 when orientation towards NATO became the Georgian leadership’s official line.

 First, providing guarantees of peaceful life in these two former Georgian autonomies.

 Second, helping Abkhazia and South Ossetia consolidate their own efficient means of defence, without which no state can exist.
 As the classic said, “any revolution is only worth something if it can defend itself.”